Rationale

 • To promote learning through a series of discrete lessons, cross-curricular learning and more open-ended topic based teaching.

-• To link the skills throughout the different terms of the academic year and throughout pupils’ school lives.
+• Develop practical skills and link them throughout the different terms of the academic year and throughout pupils’ school lives.

-• To embrace the many creative arts experiences available in our local community.
+• Embrace the many creative arts experiences available in our local community.

 Teaching and Learning Style